The video experts blog

 An HTML5 RTMP player is compatible with the fastest, most reliable encoders.
 That’s possible by RTMP ingest, meaning content delivery from an RTMP encoder to an online video host.
 That’s a live streaming dream as it cuts latency drastically, making near-real-time latency possible.

-Since “Flash” is in the name, you’d think Adobe’s video player would be the fastest in the game, and at one point it was.
-However, the HTML5 video player puts Flash to shame.
+Since “Flash” is in the name, you’d think Adobe’s video player would be the fastest in the game, and at one point, it was.
+However, the HTML video puts Flash to shame.

-Video speed is very important to many viewers, so this just enhances the viewers’ experience even more.
+Video play speed is critical to enhancing the viewers’ experience.
 A quick video player is essential to the online video viewing experience.

 What to Know About Dacast’s HTML5 Video Player